 Power Pivot allows you to create visualizations using Power View and Power Map.
 Power Maps is a geographic visualization tool, while Power View allows you to present data in interactive dashboards.

-Power BI is Microsoft’s business intelligence and visualization solution which works on top of the Power Pivot and Power Query engines.
-You can shape and analyse your data either using Get Data in Power Query or Data Model in Power Pivot.
-You can then create interactive dashboards and reports; visualizing your data with Power BI’s wide variety of data visualizations.
+Power BI works on top of the Power Pivot and Power Query engines.
+You can shape and analyse your data, either using Get Data in Power Query or Data Model in Power Pivot.
+You can then Power BI reports and interactive dashboards using Power BI’s wide variety of data visualisations.